How to single crochet for beginners step by step tutorial

 Repeat steps 3 through 5 across the entire foundation chain.
 When you reach the end, you will have completed your first row of how to single crochet stitches.

-Step 6: Chain 1 and Turn
+How Do You Complete Step 6: Chain 1 and Turn?

 At the end of every row, you need to chain one and turn your work before starting the next row.